ktorres63/100-days-of-code/day_40/README.md

 Write the code to create another array from it, of objects with id and fullName, where fullName is generated from name and surname.
 ## Sort users by age
 Write the function sortByAge(users) that gets an array of objects with the age property and sorts them by age.
+## Shuffle an array
+Write the function shuffle(array) that shuffles (randomly reorders) elements of the array.
+Multiple runs of shuffle may lead to different orders of elements
+## Get average age
+Write the function getAverageAge(users) that gets an array of objects with property age and returns the average age.

+The formula for the average is (age1 + age2 + ... + ageN) / N.